Residency brief

 Residency conditions

-• The resident should produce an artwork by the end of his/her residency at Nila House.
+• The resident should produce a series of artworks by the end of his/her residency at Nila House.

-• The resident should be willing to loan his/her artworks produced during the residency to Nila for future exhibitions.
+• The resident should be willing to donate his/her artwork or artworks produced during the residency to Nila for future exhibitions on the basis of mutual agreement.

 • The resident should be willing to participate in at least one artist talk or presentation of his/her work to fellow residents, students and the Nila community.

-• The resident should be willing to give up to 20% of his/her residency time to participate in various public engagement events such as open studios, talks, performances, workshops, etc. organized by Nila House or the French Institute in India.
+• The resident should be willing to participate in various public engagement events such as open studios, talks, performances, workshops, etc. organized by Nila House or the French Institute in India.

-• The resident should be open to documentation of his/her process by Nila as well as to dedicating his/her time, skills or artwork to one of the surrounding craft communities, where mutually deemed to be beneficial.
+• The resident should be open to visual documentation and promotional activities of his/her process by Nila as well as to dedicating his/her time, skills or artwork to one of the surrounding craft communities, where mutually deemed to be beneficial.

 • The resident will be provided with on-site accommodation, which includes a separate lockable air-conditioned/heated room with an attached washroom, a laundry space, and an equipped kitchenette to be shared with the other artists.